The Importance Of Documenting Your Art Collection

 Cataloguing Your Art Collection

 There is no single correct way of cataloguing your art collection, and all that really matters is that your system is coherent and can be easily understood by everyone involved in using and updating it.
-When cataloguing art you may wish to cover the following things: In all probability you will have both a copy of your records on your art collection on computer and a hard copy.
-Documents proving an artwork's authenticity and insurance documentation on your art will generally be in hard copy, and can simply be referred to in your computer catalogue.
+When cataloguing art you may wish to cover the following things:- Authorship of the artwork.
+In all probability you will categorise your art works in alphabetical order according to the surname of the artist that produced the work.
+This may link to a documentation of the authenticity of the art, especially important with well known artists who may have been faked.

 Remember, computers are not fool proof and can crash, sometimes permanently, so it is essential to keep a regularly updated hard copy of the documentation on your art(perhaps just a print out of your computer catalogue).